apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 [PulsarAdmin](https://pulsar.apache.org/docs/en/admin-api-overview/)
 and your problem might be independent of Flink and sometimes can be solved by upgrading Pulsar brokers, reconfiguring Pulsar brokers or reconfiguring Pulsar connector in Flink.

-### Messages can be delayed on low volume topics

-When the Pulsar source connector reads from a low volume topic, users might observe a 10 seconds delay between messages.
-Pulsar buffers messages from topics by default.
-Before emitting to downstream operators, the number of buffered records must be equal or larger than `PulsarSourceOptions.PULSAR_MAX_FETCH_RECORDS`.
-If the data volume is low, it could be that filling up the number of buffered records takes longer than `PULSAR_MAX_FETCH_TIME` (default to 10 seconds).
-If that's the case, it means that only after this time has passed the messages will be emitted.

-To avoid this behaviour, you need to change either the buffered records or the waiting time.

 {{< top >}}